READ NEXT

 It usually takes three to four months for your trade mark application to be examined.
 We'll let you know the outcome via your online services inbox.
 If your application is successful, the following happens:

-- Your trade mark gets published for two months on the Australian Official Journal of Trade Marks and the Australian Trade Mark Search
+- Acceptance of your trade mark gets published for two months on the Australian Trade Mark Search.

 - If nobody opposes your trade mark, or you overturn these oppositions, your trade mark application will be successful.